zalevskyi/kottans-frontend/README.md

 #### :+1: Pros
 None
 #### :-1: Cons
 Content quality of this course is not consistent.
-It give very rough understanding of HTML and CSS accompanied with sporadic practice.
-Tasks don't any solid understanding of what you are doing.
+It gives very rough understanding of HTML and CSS, accompanied with sporadic practice.
+Tasks don't give any solid understanding of what you are doing.

 It is better not to spend time for this course even for those who know nothing about HTML and CSS.
 #### :bulb: New